dvollrath/StudyGuide/ideas/incentives.md

 We could go deep down the rabbit hole of IP and innovation.
 For the moment, though, we're just interested in the idea that IP creates the excludable characteristic of non-rival ideas.
 Note that nothing here says that *more* IP or *stronger* IP necessarily increases innovation.
 We probably need *some* IP to incent innovation, but it is an open question of how much.
 We'll come back to that later.

 ## Economic implications
 Instead of getting into the weeds of IP here, let's work out some of the economic implications of having IP in order to generate growth.
+Here the Study Guide deviates from the textbook some, and tries to present a rough overview of the R&D decision process that firms use to capture the profits that come from IP.

 First, from a pure accounting perspective, remember that we can always break GDP down into three income streams,